College of Law (Australia): History

-Since commencing operations in New South Wales in 1974, the organisation has grown to become largest provider of practical legal training (PLT) in Australia and New Zealand.
-The College claims more than 65,000 graduates, with more than 25,000 of these in New South Wales.
+The organisation has grown to become largest provider of practical legal training in Australia and New Zealand.
+As of 2016 the college claimed more than 100,000 graduates, with more than 50,000 of these in New South Wales.
 In 2016, annual enrolments in the College's award programs in Australia exceeded 5,000.

 Courses

-In addition to the PLT Program (which is the prerequisite program for practising law in Australia or New Zealand), the College offers the LLM (Applied Law) and other post graduate applied law programs, as well as Continuing Professional Development short courses for lawyers, in the following specialisations:
+In addition to the Practical Legal Training (PLT) program — which is the prerequisite program for practising law in Australia or New Zealand — the College offers the LLM (Applied Law) and other postgraduate applied law programs, as well as Continuing Professional Development (CPD) short courses for lawyers, in the following specialisations: